ChasNelson1990/chasnelson.co.uk/content/project/3d-segmentation/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-As a LKAS Research Fellow in Data Science and, previously, an EPSRC Doctoral Prize Research Fellow (University of Glasgow), I am investigating the use of graph theory, the mathematical background to network science, to understand how networks of neurons change organisation throughout development.
+Working with researchers at Durham University I published articles on the use of 3D active mesh and 3D level-set segmentaton tools.
-In particular, I am developing analysis pipelines for the quantitative exploration of whole-brain zebrafish calcium imaging experiments and mouse retin multi-electrode array (MEA) recordings.
+These works focussed on user-friendly tools for fast and accurate 3D segmentation in biological and medical images.

-My contribution to this work is funded by my EPSRC Doctoral Prize Research Fellowship and my LKAS Research Fellowship in Data Science (University of Glasgow).
+My contribution to this work was funded by EPSRC.